harleypig/dotvim/docs/ansible.md

 automated, as-you-type linting for Ansible playbooks, enforcing best practices and identifying potential errors.

+`yamllint` is included as part of the `ansible-lint` checks, ensuring YAML files adhere to consistent formatting standards.

 ### Auto Completion

 The `coc-ansible` extension provides auto-completion features for Ansible, which include suggestions for modules, roles, variables, and more as you type.
 This enhances the efficiency of writing Ansible playbooks by reducing the need to refer to external documentation and by helping to avoid syntax errors.

-`yamllint` is included as part of the `ansible-lint` checks, ensuring YAML files adhere to consistent formatting standards.
+### filler